zxul767/pawn/README.md

 ### Build Tools
 + [`gcc`](https://gcc.gnu.org)
 + [`make`](https://www.gnu.org/software/make/)

 In Debian-based distributions, you should be able to install both by running `sudo apt install build-essential` in a terminal.
 See [this post](https://www.cyberciti.biz/faq/debian-linux-install-gnu-gcc-compiler/) for detailed instructions.

-If you're using Mac OS X, both tools should be available in your terminal if you've installed `XCode`, but if they're not you can follow the instructions in [this post](https://www.freecodecamp.org/news/install-xcode-command-line-tools/) to get install them.
+If you're using Mac OS X, both tools should be available in your terminal if you've installed `XCode`; otherwise, you can follow the instructions in [this post](https://www.freecodecamp.org/news/install-xcode-command-line-tools/) to install them.

 ### Graphical Interface (Optional)
 + `xboard`